Campion School, Bhopal: Facilities

 The school is housed in two separate buildings.
 The primary or elementary section runs from Pre-K (KG-1) to grade V. The secondary or high school section runs from grade VI to XII.
 Upgrades and renovations were done in the primary section in 1994 to accommodate more classes and facilities.

 The campus is interspersed with lawns and tree-lined playgrounds, and many trees and shrubs are planted throughout the campus.

 The school has an auditorium located in the primary section (which is one of the biggest in the state) and a canteen in the secondary section.
 Sports facilities include a games room housing sports and other equipment, four basketball courts, one soccer field.
 Students are also coached in roller skating and have won gold medals in the sport.
-The school organises an Annual Sports Meet, in which all 4 houses compete.
+The school organizes an Annual Sports Meet, in which all 4 houses compete.